NovoNordisk-OpenSource/dojo/README.md

-# Workshop and learning material for DFDS
+# Workshop and learning material for Novo Nordisk

-This repository contains various learning material used by DFDS for workshops and handouts.
+This repository contains various learning material used by Novo Nordisk for workshops and handouts.